Wet Rooms – a quick guide to your perfect shower space

 What materials can I use for my wet room?

-There are many advantages and some disadvantages to installing a wet room.
+There are many advantages and some disadvantages of installing a wet room.
 These will be discussed in a future article.
 For now, if you want further advice or want to go ahead and install the ideal wet room for you the Gary Fullwood Designed Living team are ready and waiting to hear from you.